tgaillard1/multi-cloud-workshop/workshop1.md

 1. In the Jenkins UI, Click “Credentials” on the left
 1. Click either of the “(global)” links (they both route to the same URL)
 1. Click “Add Credentials” on the left
+1. From the “Kind” dropdown, select “Secret key”
+1. Upload the Service Account key you created earlier --> jenkins-pipelines
+1. Click “OK”

+1. In the Jenkins UI, Click “Credentials” on the left
+1. Click either of the “(global)” links (they both route to the same URL)
+1. Click “Add Credentials” on the left
-1. From the “Kind” dropdown, select “Google Service Account from metadata”
+1. From the “Kind” dropdown, select “Google Service Account from private key"
+1. Upload the Service Account key you created earlier --> jenkins-pipelines
 1. Click “OK”

 You should now see 2 Global Credentials.
 Make a note of the name of second credentials as you will reference this in Phase 2: